Disabled Students’ Allowances – DSA Application Process

 If your application was successful, you will receive an eligibility letter both by post and on your online portal requesting you to arrange and attend a needs assessment appointment.

-If you are in London or Reading you can book a DSA assessment on our website.
+Book a DSA assessment on our website.

 Request for further information